To main content

 When a new government is to be formed, the Speaker of the Riksdag prepares a proposal for prime minister, which is then voted on by the Riksdag.
 The candidate who is chosen as prime minister subsequently appoints the ministers who will make up the government.

 The government governs Sweden by implementing the Riksdag's decisions, and presenting proposals for new legislation and for amendments to existing laws.
-The government must be accepted by the Riksdag.
-If the government loses the support of the Riksdag, it may be forced to resign.
+The government must be tolerated by the Riksdag.
+If the government loses the support of the Riksdag, it can be forced to resign.
 When a prime minister resigns, the entire government also resigns.

-The government may be reshuffled considerably without it being a question of forming a new government.
-The prime minister may replace ministers and increase or decrease the number of ministers without the Riksdag's involvement.
+The government may also be reshuffled considerably without it being a question of forming a new government.
+The prime minister may replace ministers, transfer ministers and increase or decrease the number of ministers without consulting the Riksdag.

 Various reasons for forming a new government